pujaayare/SampleRepo/docs/Transaction.md

  ![](../../assets/images/newtransaction.png)
 {: style="text-align:center;"}
- *  On the Form, select connector Type, either Producer or Consumer.
+ *  On the Form, select connector Type, either Producer or Consumer.<br>
 **Producer:** This will push data to the selected Connector.
-FactoCloudConnect uses ActiveMQ Artemis Server.
+FactoCloudConnect uses ActiveMQ Artemis Server.<br>
-**Consumer:** This will receive/consume data from the Connector source and overwrite to tag values.
+**Consumer:** This will receive/consume data from the Connector source and overwrite to tag values.<br>
 **Note:** It is essential to save the project after creating a transaction.
-Failure to do so may result in the resource not being available later.
+Failure to do so may result in the resource not being available later.<br>
  * **Producer:**

  ![](../../assets/images/Producer.png)